Factbox: ECB policymakers' recent rate comments

-FRANKFURT The European Central Bank cut euro zone interest rates to an all-time low of 0.75 percent and its deposit rate to zero at its July policy meeting and is expected to cut rates again in the coming months.
+FRANKFURT The European Central Bank cut euro zone interest rates to an all-time low of 0.75 percent and its deposit rate to zero at its policy meeting last week.

 Below are highlights of ECB policymakers' comments since the July 5 meeting.